 Clutching a data padd in both hands as if his life depended on what it contained, he surveyed the scene of the stunned supervisor next to the fuel leak surrounded by the Outlander deck crew for just the briefest of moments before he glanced towards Garla striding towards him, offering her an exasperated look.
 “My sincerest apologies for the delay, Sentinel, I’ve been held up by unexpected developments.”

 Garla simply shrugged, took the slate off of him in passing and continued through the now open exit without so much as slowing down.
-“That’s quite alright, Tann.”
+“That’s quite alright, Tenn.”

 “I hope you had a … uh … pleasant journey,” he said, still seemingly distracted by whatever commotion had transpired before his arrival but recovered quickly enough to follow her through the doors and into the elevator.

-“As pleasant as one can be cooped up in a small ship for days on end,” she said as she glanced over the padd Tann had passed her.
+“As pleasant as one can be cooped up in a small ship for days on end,” she said as she glanced over the padd Tenn had passed her.

 He nodded as he entered their destination into the control panel following which the lift immediately began its descent.
 "Is there anything that I should know regarding the landing bay crew?"